MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-execution-conditions.md

 ### Attribute changes trigger scope

-The attribute changes trigger scope allows you to define for who the workflow runs for when the attribute change trigger is met.
+The attribute changes trigger scope allows you to define for who the workflow runs when the attribute change trigger is met.

 When setting the scope of the attribute changes trigger, the following details are defined: